hawkestalon/cstool/README.md

     4. Restart the app to effect the changes ("passenger-config restart-app", if using passenger), do not need to restart the webserver.

     NOTE: In order to deploy to Heroku, the database would have to be changed to Postgresql.
 The rest of the app is not configured to run this way.
 Substantial changes would have to be made.
-I do not reccommend this, nor is this app meant to be deployed to Heroku.
+I do not reccommend this, nor is this app intended to be deployed to Heroku.